finopsfoundation/framework/_capabilities/manage-commitment-based-discounts.md

 ## Measure(s) of Success
+## Measure(s) of Success & KPI
+Measures of success are represented in the context of cloud costs and may include one or more key performance indicators ( KPI ), describe objectives with key results ( OKR ), and declare thresholds defining outliers or acceptable variance from forecasted trends.

 * Ability to measure the overall effective savings rate of [Cloud Rate Optimization](https://www.finops.org/framework/domains/cloud-rate-optimization/) efforts for both technology-based and monetary-based commitment discounts
 * For resource-based commitment discounts, maintaining a utilization upper-waterline around 80% for steady-state usage
 * For spend-based commitment discounts, purchasing commitments with at least 90% savings per dollar of commitment for an established threshold of peak variable usage